Skip to content

 The rest of this page covers every endpoint in detail.

-Before you can write or read, you need an instance — a memory store with a typed schema.
+Before you can write or read, you need an instance — a memory store with a typed schema inside a cluster.

 Generate an xmemory schema from a plain-language description: